talos/pseudositer/docs/Events.md

 ### <a name="startUpdate.pseudositer">startUpdate.pseudositer</a> _function( `evt`, `path` )_

 * `evt` the event object
-* `path` the path that pseudositer is updating to display
+* `path` the path that pseudositer is updating to display, relative to the content directory
+# `fullPath` the absolute path that pseudositer is updating to display

 Triggered when pseudositer begins to update.
 - - -
 ### <a name="doneUpdate.pseudositer">doneUpdate.pseudositer</a> _function( `evt` )_

 * `evt` the event object
+* `path` the path that pseudositer is updating to display, relative to the content directory
+# `fullPath` the absolute path that pseudositer is updating to display

 Triggered when pseudositer is done updating.
 - - -